Lost Planet 2

 Lost Planet 2 (ロスト プラネット 2, Rosuto Puranetto Tsu) is a third-person shooter video game developed and published by Capcom for PlayStation 3, Xbox 360 and Microsoft Windows, and by Beeline Interactive, Inc. for BlackBerry.
 It is the sequel to Lost Planet: Extreme Condition, taking place ten years after the events of the first game, on the same planet.
-Originally set to be released in early 2010, Capcom delayed the game's console release to May 11, 2010 in North America and Europe, May 13 in Australia and May 20 for Japan, while the BlackBerry version was released worldwide on April 28 and the Microsoft Windows version was released in October that year.
+Originally set to be released in early 2010, Capcom delayed the game's console release to May 11, 2010, in North America and Europe, May 13 in Australia and May 20 for Japan, while the BlackBerry version was released worldwide on April 28 and the Microsoft Windows version was released in October that year.
 The title sold more than 1.5 million copies worldwide.

+Additionally, the game can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles through the Xbox backwards compatibility program.

 On November 9, 2021, the Steam version of Lost Planet 2 was pulled from sale due to some underlying issues with the game's Games for Windows – Live features.
 Capcom stated that is "investigating the matter further", but has not given any updates on the matter since.